luzhang06/AzureMachineLearningGallery/tutorial/tutorial1-use-existing-components.md

 ## 2. Use registered component to build pipeline in designer

 Azure Machine Learning designer is the UI interface to build machine learning pipelines.
 It provides an easy drag-n-drop interface to build, test and manage your machine learning pipelines.

 1. Open a new pipeline in the designer.
-You can find the registered component Designer module palette.
+You can find the registered component in Designer module palette.

     ![registered-component](./media/module-tree.png)

-1. Drag **Automobile price data (Raw)** dataset to canvas.
-You can find it under **Sample datasets** in the module tree to the left of canvas.
-You can right click the dataset and click **Visualize** to preview the data.
+1. Find **Automobile price data (Raw)** dataset under **Sample datasets** in the module tree to the left of canvas and drag it to canvas.
+Then you can right click the dataset and click **Visualize** to preview the data.

 1. Drag the following components to canvas and config parameters in right panel of each module as following: